dart-lang/site-www/src/tools/pub/package-layout.md

   CHANGELOG.md
 {% endprettify %}

-To help users of your package upgrade between versions of your package, you should include a `CHANGELOG.md` file.
-This file should contain a section for each release with notes about changes.
+Include a `CHANGELOG.md` file that has a section for each release of your package, with notes to help users of your package upgrade.
+Users of your package often review the changelog to discover bug fixes and new features, or to determine how much effort it will take to upgrade to the latest version of your package.

+To support tools that parse `CHANGELOG.md`, use the following format:

+* Each version has its own section with a heading.
+* The version headings are either all level 1 or all level 2.
+* The version heading text contains a package version number, optionally prefixed with "v".

-When you upload your package to the [pub.dev site,]({{site.pub}}) your package's `CHANGELOG.md` file (if any) appears in the changelog tab, rendered as [Markdown.][Markdown] The file should use level-1 or level-2 sections for each version, the section title should contain a package version number (optionally prefixed `v`).
+When you upload your package to the [pub.dev site,]({{site.pub}}) your package's `CHANGELOG.md` file (if any) appears in the **Changelog** tab, rendered as [Markdown.][Markdown]

-As illustrated below additional subsections within a section is permitted.
+Here's an example of a `CHANGELOG.md` file.
+As the example shows, you can add subsections.

 {% prettify markdown tag=pre+code %}
 # 1.0.1

 * Fixed missing exclamation mark in `sayHi()` method.

 # 1.0.0

- * **Breaking**, removed deprecated `sayHello()` method.
+* **Breaking change:** Removed deprecated `sayHello()` method.
 * Initial stable release.

-### Upgrading from 0.1.x
+## Upgrading from 0.1.x

-Replace all calls for `sayHello()` with `sayHi()`.
+Change all calls to `sayHello()` to instead be to `sayHi()`.

 # 0.1.1

- * Deprecated the `sayHello()` method, use `sayHi()` instead.
+* Deprecated the `sayHello()` method; use `sayHi()` instead.

 # 0.1.0

 * Initial development release.
 {% endprettify %}

-Following this changelog format allows tooling to parse your `CHANGELOG.md` and present relevant sections to package consumers.
-Consumers of your package will often review the `CHANGELOG.md` to discover bug fixes and new features, or determine how much effort it will take to upgrade to the latest version of your package.

 ## Public directories